alifzwan/web3Lab/README.md

 ### Application Binary Interface (ABI)?

-ABI is representation of the contract's functions and variables in a format that JavaScript can understand.
+ABI is a representation of the contract's functions and variables in a format that JavaScript can understand.

 Javascript compiler cannot read solidity code, due to that **truffle suite** generate a file that Javascript compiler can read.

-So Javascript will undergo it's fetching method to obtain all of the variables, functions, and etc.
+So Javascript will undergo it's fetching method to obtain all of the variables, functions, and etc by reading the `.json` file to be operate successfully on our Web Application.